hmans/statery/README.md

 ### Accessing the State Directly

-If, for any reason, you ever need to work with the underlying state object, you can use the store's `state` property:
+If, for any reason, you ever need to work with the underlying state object without any potentially unwanted magic happening, you can use the store's `state` property to access it directly:

 ```ts
 const store = makeStore({ count: 0 })
 console.log(store.state.count)
 ```

-Note that you can also mutate the store this way; however, keep in mind that when you do this, none of the subscribed listeners will be executed.
+**Note:** this won't stop you from mutating the state object.
+Keep in mind that when you do this, none of the subscribed listeners will be executed.

 ### Subscribing to updates imperatively